Let’s build a Python!

 Hopefully this exercise will raise a bunch of questions and start some interesting conversations!
 Please don’t hesitate to ask me about them. 🙂

 Allison Kaptur has a couple of closely related resources: a book chapter in 500 Lines or Less called A Python Interpreter Written in Python and a talk from PyCon 2015 called Bytes in the Machine.
 These are both great places to start if you want to revise what we covered or revisit from a different angle.

 An excellent more advanced resource is the videos from a short course by Philip Guo (pgbovine) on CPython internals.
 Watching and understanding these will make you a much more effective Python user.

 Feel free to email me directly with feedback or questions!
 I’m firstname.lastname@example.org.
-If you’re interested in diving deeper into either the binary data or networking aspects of this exercise, you should consider joining our next Computer Architecture and/or Computer Networking courses.
+If you’re interested in diving deeper into Languages and Compilers, you may like to join one of our upcoming courses.